Curly fries

+Curly fries, or twisted fries or spiral fries, are french fries cut into a spiral shape.
+Though they are sometimes said to have been invented by the Arby's restaurant chain, their actual origins are more complex; their existence can be traced back to the 19th century.
+The curly fry shape can also be produced with a spiral vegetable slicer, spiral scissors, or industrial means.

+Description

-Curly fries, or twisted fries are french fries cut into a spiral shape, typically seasoned with a distinct spice mix composed primarily of paprika, black pepper, onion powder, and garlic powder.
+Curly fries are french fries cut into a spiral shape.
+In New York, they are typically seasoned with a distinct spice mix composed primarily of paprika, black pepper, onion powder, and garlic powder.

+Origins

 Though they are sometimes said to have been invented by the Arby's restaurant chain, their actual origins are more complex.

-Origins

 The creation date of the curly fry has not been pinpointed, but its existence can be traced back to the 19th century.
 Oklahoma City's Dolores Restaurant and Inn served curly fries as "Suzi-Q potatoes" in 1938.

-In the 1980s, Washington company TaterBoy had the debut of the industrial "Curley Fries".
+In the 1980s, Washington company TaterBoy debuted industrial "Curley Fries".
 The first company to produce curly fries in mass quantities is Simplot, which used the specific blend of spices that became popular.

 Arby's is well known for curly fries, but they did not introduce them until 1988.
 However, Arby's may have been the first company to utilize Cajun-style seasoning on their "Curly-Q Fries".